 Acute severe asthma was previously called status asthmaticus.
-It is a sudden severe asthma that does not respond to medications.
+It is a sudden severe asthma that does not adequately respond to medicines.

 It is a life-threatening emergency.
 If you think someone has acute severe asthma, call 911 right away.
-Treatment takes place in the emergency department and the hospital.
+Treatment takes place in the emergency department and the hospital, but early treatment by first responders can be lifesaving.

 Anyone with asthma can have an acute severe flare-up.
 Causes include: